How to give gig workers a voice at your organization

-The growing need for agility in how companies do business means an ‘on demand’ workforce allows organizations to staff up and down as required.
-EY predicts that by 2020 gig workers will comprise up to 30% of an organization’s workforce.
-Keeping these individuals engaged is critical to your business success.
+The growing need for agility in how companies do business means an "on-demand" workforce allows organizations to staff up and down as required.
+According to a 2021 Pew Research report, 16% of Americans have earned money from a gig platform, but over 50% will likely participate in the gig economy in 2027.
+As such, keeping these individuals engaged is critical to your business's success.

 Here we provide an overview of how you can provide a culture first experience for the gig workers in your organization.

 Collect feedback from gig workers before taking action

 A lot of existing advice on engaging gig workers focuses on providing tactical solutions at different parts of the employee lifecycle.
 This ranges from including them in onboarding, creating customized communications, and for some, assessing their culture fit.

 While this is important, it misses a key component: understanding how gig workers feel about working at your organization.
 Before jumping into solution mode, take a step back and diagnose by collecting feedback.

 Giving gig workers a voice in your organization is the first step in really understanding how they feel, what drives their engagement, and their experience of working in your organization.